Seasons (2023 film)

-Seasons is a 2023 Filipino romantic drama film directed by Easy Ferrer and co-written by Dwein Baltazar and lead star Lovi Poe.
+Seasons is a 2023 Filipino romantic drama film directed by Easy Ferrer and co-written by Dwein Baltazar and Lovi Poe.
 It stars Poe and Carlo Aquino as best friends who agree to help each other find new relationships, only to confront their feelings for one another.
 The film was produced by Regal Films in partnership with Netflix and was released worldwide on Netflix on July 7, 2023.

 Plot

 Charlie and Kurt have been inseparable best friends since high school, supporting each other through a series of failed relationships.
 Frustrated by their bad luck in love, they make a pact to help each other find new partners—Charlie must date someone from work, while Kurt turns to online dating.
 As they pursue new romances, they begin to realize they may have been overlooking the person right in front of them all along.